steren/cloud-run-bun/README.md

 [Bun](https://bun.sh/) is a fast all-in-one JavaScript runtime.

-You package it into a container and run it on Cloud Run, a serverless platform.
+You can package it into a container and run it on Cloud Run, a serverless platform.

 ## Deploy to Cloud Run

-Run this command:
+Clone this repo and run this command:

 ```
 gcloud run deploy --source .